hillarysanders/heroku-jupyter/README.md

 heroku buildpacks:set heroku/python -a $APP_NAME
 # TODO: Also add in the apt buildpack to make it easier for folks to customize things?

+# Attach the postgres addon:
+heroku addons:create heroku-postgresql:essential-1 --app $APP_NAME

+# Connect your app to the repo:
+heroku git:remote -a $APP_NAME

+# deploy
+git push heroku main

 # Make sure at least 1 web dyno is running
 heroku ps:scale web=1 -a $APP_NAME

-# deploy
-git push heroku main
 ```

 Optional useful commands: